 There’s no point in sending holiday cards for clients and customers if they never receive them.
 Ensure your seasonal cards make it to the right mailboxes by beginning with a clean, updated list.
 Don’t fall back on last year’s Christmas card list—a lot can change in a year, and employees may now work for new companies with new addresses.
 Make sure your information is current and check for duplicates to reduce waste.

 Gone are the days of impersonal, cold corporate Christmas cards.
 Today’s clients and customers expect holiday greetings that are warm and engaging.
 There are plenty of ways to enhance your premium brand strategy by adding a personal touch to your business’s holiday cards.
 Utilize personalization tokens to address the inner message of each card to the exact recipient.
 Variable data printing can also help you choose a variety of messages for clients in different industries.
 To really add a personal touch, incorporate digital handwriting into your holiday messages.
 With hundreds of handwriting styles, it’s easy to choose one that fits your brand image.

 Sending a client or customer a card that celebrates the wrong holiday can backfire.
 Instead of helping build a better business relationship, these messages can create distance and make your brand seem out of touch or culturally insensitive.
 It is okay to send a specific card that celebrates Christmas, Hannukah, Kwanzaa or another cultural holiday.
 But if you aren’t sure which of these your client celebrates, stick with more general seasonal greetings instead.
 You can’t go wrong with “Seasons Greetings” or “Happy Holidays.”

-Avoid the Holiday Rush By Designing and Delivering Holiday Cards Early
+Avoid the Holiday Rush By Designing and Delivering Holiday Cards for Clients Early

 Show Respect and Professionalism With Proper Titles